inform-us/requirements_specifications/rules/pain.md

 - Plot on weekly chart

   Anotation: We acknowledge the possibility of VPS at rest being a higher reading than VPS at movement though this is unlikely and therefore in the event that both scores are documented we select VPS at movement.
+Is the prioritisation of pain scores the same for SPC as for the RAG classification?
+If yes, is that written in this part of the code?